matteo-collina/RSP/CLI_USAGE.md

 ## Unified Entry Point

-The GPSP Image Processor has a single, professional entry point that automatically detects whether to launch GUI or CLI mode.
+The GPSP Image Processor has a single entry point that automatically detects whether to launch GUI or CLI mode.

 ### Basic Usage